 An 11-day tour travelling from Hanoi, via Halong Bay to Danang while taking in no less than 7 of Vietnam's World Heritage Sites

 UNESCO sites of northern and central Vietnam

-For those with a few more days to spare we offer an extended, 16-day, version of our World Heritage Sites of Vietnam tour – ‘Hanoi to Saigon‘, continuing to Saigon and on to the Mekong Delta with an additional option of travelling up the Mekong River by boat to Cambodia’s vibrant capital Phnom Penh.
+For those with a few more days to spare we offer an extended, 16-day, version of our World Heritage Sites of Vietnam tour – ‘Hanoi to Saigon‘ – continuing to Saigon (Ho Chi Minh Ciry) and on to the Mekong Delta with an additional option of travelling up the Mekong River by boat to Cambodia’s vibrant capital Phnom Penh.
 A pre-tour add-on also on offer is our 5 day, 4 night Sapa mini-tour to discover the awe-inspiring mountain scenery and traditional hill-tribe minorities of the far north.

 Alternatively, a few days quality beach time are available on either the secluded, unspoilt Whale Island (near Nha Trang), Mui Ne (a short drive from Saigon) or by way of a local flight to Phu Quoc Island in the far south.

 Here's an idea of what you can expect to do and see day-to-day.